jonburdon/calm-little-stars/README.md

 What could be implemented in future?
 1. Photography - This would ideally all be from the same shoot
+2. Use javascript to ensure images are not loaded at all on mobile view
+3. Audit site for accessibility to screen readers and implement improvements

 ### CSS code snippets used
 https://css-tricks.com/snippets/css/transparent-background-images/